wetw0rk/Sickle/README.md

     Executes bytecode from a binary file (-r) or a payload module (-p) under the context of the currently running operating system and architecture.
-Meaning if you are running on AARCH64 bytecode will be interpreted as such and if your on x64 it will interpret it as x64 respectively.
+Meaning if you are running on AARCH64 bytecode will be interpreted as such and if you're on x64 it will interpret it as x64 respectively.

 Example:

-    sickle.py -m run -r shellcode
+    /usr/local/bin/sickle -m run -r shellcode
 ```

 This approach also includes documentation for shellcode stubs.